Mr. Katiraie (BA. BS. MS. MBA) is the original inventor of all Back Up Sensors in cars, trucks and buses.

 Thomas Paine, A True Social Entrepreneur and Inventor

-Contributing fundamentally to the American Revolution, the French Revolution, and the struggles of British workers in the Industrial Revolution, Thomas Paine was one of the most remarkable political writers of the modern world.
-Yet this son of an English artisan did not become a revolutionary until his arrival in America in late 1774 at the age of thirty-seven.
-Even then, he had never expected such things to happen.
-However, moved by the spirit and determination of its people to defy British rule and struck by America’s startling contradictions, magnificent possibilities, and wonderful energies, he dedicated himself to the American cause and, through his pamphlet Common Sense and the American Crisis Papers, encouraged Americans to turn their colonial rebellion into a revolutionary war, defined the new nation in a democratically expansive and progressive manner, and articulated Five feet ten inches tall, with a full head of dark hair and striking blue eyes, Paine was inquisitive, gregarious, and compassionate, yet strong-willed, combative, and ever ready to argue about and fight for the good and the right.
+Unlike George Washington, Benjamin Franklin, Thomas Jefferson, or John Adams, who shaped the American experience with their democratic impulses and aspirations, Thomas Paine brought a unique perspective.
+He was a key figure in the American Revolution, the French Revolution, and the struggles of British workers during the Industrial Revolution.
+Paine, one of the most remarkable political writers of the modern era, was the son of an English artisan who only became a revolutionary after arriving in America in late 1774 at the age of thirty-seven.
+He had never expected to take on such a role.
+However, inspired by the determination of the American people to resist British rule and captivated by America’s contradictions, possibilities, and energy, he committed himself to the American cause.
+Through his pamphlets Common Sense and The American Crisis, Paine encouraged Americans to transform their colonial rebellion into a revolutionary war, defining the new nation in a democratically expansive and progressive manner.

 First proposed seal of the United States, 1776